prabin544/passwordGenerator/README.md

-# passwordGenerator
-# This code when executed will generate a random password based on user-selected criteria
+This code when executed will generate a random password based on user-selected criteria